ThePandalorian/thepandalorian.github.io/_pages/resources.md

 ---
 ## Miscellaneous

 - [Lecture notes](https://drive.google.com/drive/folders/16anbO3nyiUXoo3fk4bdlXdrIA2KVw7Sm?usp=share_link) that I took during my education at IISER Pune.
-Currently has notes on NLD (from Strogatz), genetics (chromosome mapping, transposons, genetic screens, forward & backward genetics, CRISPR), neurobiology (mostly cellular stuff.
-Hodgkin-Huxley and its precursor models), statistical inference (sufficient statistics, hypothesis testing, confidence intervals, etc. from a math view.
-No prerequisites), statistical mechanics (Covers all of Reif's intro textbook, culminating in statistically deriving the laws of thermodynamics.
-No prerequisites), measure theory (The whole thing: intro to measures, lebesgue integration, product measure and Fubini's theorem, L^p spaces, Radon-Nikodym theorem, differentiation of measures; No prerequisites.
-Important results are presented in a separate document in case you don't care for proofs), probability (Markov chains, intro to measure theoretic probability, martingale theory; Knowing measure theory is helpful for the second half, but all necessary results are introduced), stochastic processes (Markov chains 'properly', Brownian motion, stochastic calculus; This needs some measure theory and probability, important results are presented in the first few pages) and PDEs (transport eqn, method of characteristics, Poisson eqn and associated results for harmonic function, heat eqn, wave eqn, intro to Fourier transforms and their properties; Some proofs here and there need some results from measure theory).
+Currently has notes on NLD (from Strogatz), genetics (chromosome mapping, transposons, genetic screens, forward & backward genetics techniques, sequencing techniques, CRISPR-Cas), neurobiology (mostly cellular stuff; Hodgkin-Huxley and its precursor models), statistical inference (sufficient statistics, hypothesis testing, confidence intervals, etc. from a math view.
+No prerequisites), graph theory (basic definitions, Eulerian and Hamiltonian graphs/paths/cycles, matching and perfect matching, vertex and edge cuts, max flow-min cut, intro to graph coloring, intro to Ramsey theory and extremal graph theory) , statistical mechanics (Covers all of Reif's intro textbook, culminating in statistically deriving the laws of thermodynamics.
+No prerequisites), measure theory (abstract measure spaces, lebesgue integration, product measures and Fubini's theorem, $L^p$ spaces, Radon-Nikodym theorem, differentiation of measures; No prerequisites.
+Important results are presented in a separate document in case you don't care for proofs), probability (Markov chains, intro to measure theoretic probability, martingale theory; Knowing measure theory is helpful for the second half, but all necessary results are introduced), stochastic processes (Markov chains 'properly', Brownian motion, stochastic calculus, SDEs; This needs some measure theory and probability, important results are presented in the first few pages) and PDEs (transport eqn, method of characteristics, Poisson eqn and associated results for harmonic functions, heat eqn, wave eqn, intro to Fourier transforms, their properties, and how to use them to solve PDEs; Notions such as $L^p$ norms are used regularly, so familiarity with basic measure-theoretic notions will be useful.
+Some proofs here and there need actual results from measure theory).
 - [Applied Analysis](https://www.math.ucdavis.edu/~hunter/book/pdfbook.html), a textbook by John Hunter and Bruno Nachtergaele that covers various topics from Analysis that are relevant for (mathematically oriented) modellers (Ex: Function spaces, Linear operators, Fourier transform, Measure spaces, calculus of variations)
 - [Dynamic Ecology](https://dynamicecology.wordpress.com/), a blog by Jeremy Fox.
 Discusses various aspects of ecology, evolution, modeling, etc.
 - [Major Revisions](https://www.majorrevisionspodcast.com/), an ecology podcast by working ecologists